zhaohanson1/project_euler_plus/2 - Even Fibonacci numbers/solution.md

 ```

 # Improvements
-### Caching the Fibonacci Numbers
-Instead of generating the numbers for each test case, we can precompute and cache the values.
-We use a variable-size data structure, or we can use a fixed-size structure by verifying the largest Fibonacci number within our constraints.
-In this case, the 81st term is the largest.

 ### Generate only the even Fibonacci Numbers
 If we look at the sequence of the first few even Fibonacci numbers,